 When an advocate of the simple Gospel message mounts the podium, they have no patience for him or it.
 If they listen at all it is only to pity, wag the head in disagreement, and criticize one who is so behind the times as to still preach only the Bible.
-If a Truth-bearer dare suggest correction of the error of lusting after and embracing a strange "gospel," those thus affected quickly pounce upon him as their worst enemy.
-In their view, the favorite occupation of the sound Gospel preacher is to harp on brotherhood "issues," stir controversy, cause trouble, and alienate brethren.
-In short, we become the personal enemies of all progress and of those who have adopted a perverted message and the perverted religion it is producing.
+If a Truth-bearer dares to suggest correction of the error of lusting after and embracing a strange "gospel," those thus affected quickly pounce upon him as their worst enemy.
+To them, the favorite occupation of the sound Gospel preacher is to harp on brotherhood "issues," stir controversy, cause trouble, and alienate brethren.
+In short, men loyal to the Scriptures become the wreckers of all progress and the personal enemies of those who have adopted a perverted message and the perverted religion it is producing.

-When this writer was a young preacher (in the 1960s, 1970s), those who were true to the Gospel in their preaching were almost universally honored, esteemed, supported, and used.
+When I was a young preacher in the late 1950s and 1960s, those who were true to the Gospel in their preaching were almost universally honored, esteemed, supported, and employed.
 Those who were on the liberal lunatic fringe were not tolerated, whether in print, in the pulpit, or on our college campuses.
 This is now to a great degree reversed.
 That these things are happening before our very eyes only demonstrates how little human nature has changed over the centuries.
-Paul had to deal with rejection from brethren in Galatia and Corinth, not because he preached error, but because he preached the Truth.
-So must we do now-an irony of huge
+Paul had to deal with rejection from these brethren in Galatia and Corinth, not because he preached error, but because he preached the Truth.
+So must we do now-an irony of huge proportions among those who constitute the church of the Living God!